 Start A Travel Blog To Fund Your Travels?

 Back in college, I had a roommate, Andy, who I shared a studio with.
 We were poor students and idealistic.
 Andy, in particular, was a driven individual.
 He had lofty dreams and aspirations.
 Andy wanted to become a Hollywood superstar.
-His dream was to join the thousands flocking to Hollywood in the California movie industry gold rush.
+He desired to join the thousands flocking to Hollywood in the California movie industry gold rush.

 But what’s the dream of becoming a Hollywood star and gold rush got to do with travel blogs?